pydata/xarray/doc/user-guide/hierarchical-data.rst

     result

 We can also subset trees by the contents of the nodes.
-:py:meth:`DataTree.filter` retains only the nodes of a tree that meet a certain condition.
+:py:meth:`xarray.core.datatree.DataTree.filter` retains only the nodes of a tree that meet a certain condition.
 For example, we could recreate the Simpson's family tree with the ages of each individual, then filter for only the adults:
 First lets recreate the tree but with an `age` data variable in every node: